GadflyPlayerOne/alphas/readme.md

 # Alphas

 Alphas is an artificial life simulator turned into a game.
 Select a number and see how long you can live.
 You get 3 lives, but watch out for the instant death!
-Can your alpha live forever?
-The doesn't count if you cancel the game.
+Can your alpha make it to the end?
+It only needs to live for a minute to win it!

 ## How to build (Linux/Mac)